 One of the nicest places to wander, with narrow streets that unexpectedly open into large squares or lead into wide boulevards.

-Covered in graffiti dating back to the 16th century, with water that is said to have healing powers.
+Gutmanis cave is covered in graffiti dating back to the 16th century.
+The caves are also filled with water that is said to have healing powers.

 Travel tip: Go at sunset!